sarwarbhuiyan/kafka-alter-rf/README.md

 # Assigning all the leaders to one rack

 If there is a situation where all the leaders need to be assigned on one rack and the followers to the other racks, this can be done with the addition --preferred-rack (or -pr for short)
+(this works for both MRC topics as well as regular topics without a replication factor set)

-> ./bin/kafka-alter-rf -b localhost:9092 -t testTopic -r 2 -c <client config file> --preferred-rack us-west-1a
+> ./bin/kafka-alter-rf -b localhost:9092 -t testTopic  -c <client config file> --preferred-rack us-west-1a